-SAP K-12 Training and SAP Elementary and Secondary Core SAP Team services, Media Campaign, Problem Gambling Screenings and Speaking Engagements.
+SAP K-12 Training and SAP Elementary and Secondary Core SAP Team services, Problem Gambling Screenings.

 This project is an opportunity for the public to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs for safe disposal.
 Please contact us for dates in your community or how you can help.

 This program aims to increase awareness on overdose prevention and plan for prevention strategies specific to the needs of the community.

 The Council offers a variety of prevention programs and presentations to the community, please contact us to discuss your presentation needs.

 The Council conducts the Youth Tobacco Survey in Bucks County schools, works to implements smoke free Parks & Recreation Centers, participates in the Young Lungs at Play Initiative, provides training and technical assistance to schools to implement smoke free schools and mobilized constituents and stakeholders in support Tobacco Control advocacy efforts.

 Advocacy | Prevention | Information Dissemination & Training | Intervention | Recovery Support